Skip to main content

 Sunday 01 May 2022 – The Dublin Citizens’ Assembly concluded its inaugural meeting this afternoon, following two-days of discussion, information, and exchanges between members of the Assembly and a range of speakers on issues relating to local government structures in and a Directly Elected Mayor for Dublin.

-The Assembly convened at The Grand Hotel Malahide under the Chairmanship of Jim Gavin and comprised 67 randomly selected citizens of Dublin City and County and 12 elected councilors nominated to participate.
+The Assembly convened at The Grand Hotel Malahide under the Chairmanship of Jim Gavin and comprised 67 randomly selected citizens of Dublin City and County and 12 elected councillors nominated to participate.

 This morning’s meeting included a panel discussion and question and answer section with the four Chief Executives of Dublin City Council, Owen Keegan, Dun-Laoghaire-Rathdown County Council, Frank Curran, Fingal County Council, Anne Marie Farrelly, and South Dublin County Council, Danny McLoughlin.